 To graduate, a student must complete all undergraduate degree or graduate program requirements, apply for graduation through their Final Audit and be certified by the Registrar’s oFfice for graduation.
 A student can complete all requirements and graduate in August, January or May, depending upon when certified by the Registrar’s Office.

 Commencement is the symbolic ceremony that marks the closing of your academic career where you receive commendation for your graduation.
 It is an opportunity for you, your family, friends and the Montclair State University community to celebrate your achievement.

 The formal ceremony begins at 11 a.m. and is anticipated to end at 1 p.m.
 Doors open at 10 a.m. for graduates and guests.

 When will I get my diploma?

-Approximately 4-6 weeks after Commencement.
-Assuming you have satisfied academic requirements and all financial obligations to the University have been met, you will receive your diploma at the address you indicated on your graduation application.
+You will receive your diploma approximately 4-6 weeks after Commencement if all academic requirements and financial obligations have been met.
+Diplomas will be sent to the address you indicated on your graduation application.
 You will receive a diploma cover at the Commencement ceremony.